arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/integrations/retrofit/README.md

 {:.advanced}
 advanced

-Arrow contains a integration module for Retrofit so you can have a Arrow integration in your endpoints definition.
+Arrow contains a integration module for Retrofit so you can use any synchronous or asynchronous datatype of your choice, like Try, ObservableK, IO or DeferredK.

-Define your endpoints and define for CallK as the return Type:
+Define your endpoints and define for `CallK` as the return Type:

 ```kotlin
 interface ApiClientTest {